GeckoPackages/GeckoPHPUnit/README.md

   Replaces the PHPUnit `assertFileExists` method.
 This assert does not pass if there is a directory rather than a file.
 - **FileSystemAssertTrait**
   Provides asserts for testing directories, files and symbolic links.
+- **SameStringsTrait**
+  Provides asserts for testing of identical strings with line ending difference reporter.
 - **ScalarAssertTrait**
   Provides asserts for testing of scalars such as integer, float, etc.
 - **XMLAssertTrait**